 Mag.
-Dr. Rainer Raab has been working in Great Bustard protection since 1999 under the international Great Bustard species conservation project.
+Dr. Rainer Raab has been working in Raptor protection since 2002 and Raptor telemetry since 2014.
+From 2014 till 2017 he tagged 205 raptors in cooperation with Prof. Dr. Ivan Literák in Central Europe.
+He carries out a telemetry study with Raptors and the Great Bustard to discover, how human activities (power lines, wind farms, ...) affect bird species - especially Great Bustard and Red Kite in Central Europe.
+He has been working in Great Bustard protection since 1999 under the international Great Bustard species conservation project.
 He has been in charge of the Marchfeld area since 1999, of Rauchenwarther Platte since 2000, of Western Weinviertel as well as Parndorfer Platte - Heideboden since 2002, and of Waasen - Hanság since 2009.
 He has also been in charge of coordinating the project as a whole since 2000.
-From 2005 to 2010 he was working as project assistant and Central European great bustard coordinator within the framework of the LIFE-Project "Cross-border protection of the Great Bustard in Austria".
-Since October 2010 he has also been working as project assistant and Central European great bustard coordinator within the framework of the LIFE+ Project "Cross-border protection of the Great Bustard in Austria - continuation".
+He was working as project assistant and Central European great bustard coordinator within the framework of the LIFE-Project "Cross-border protection of the Great Bustard in Austria" from 2005 to 2010, within the framework of the LIFE+ Project "Cross-border protection of the Great Bustard in Austria - continuation" from 2010 to 2015 and since July 2016 within the framework of the LIFE-Project "Cross-border protection of the Great Bustard in Central Europe".

 Dr. Josef Timar has been a wildlife photographer from an early age.
 Apart from his work as gynaecologist he published photographs and texts on nature and photography in international journals, books and calendars.
 His photos can be seen regularly at individual or joint exhibitions in several European countries.
 He is a member of IFJ (International Federation of Journalists) and several artistic associations.
 His main interest in photography is the nature of the North and closer to his homeland in central Europe.
 He is especially interested in endangered bird species such as the Great Bustard.